-The LLP has produced a profit available to Members of £7,560,585 from which a distribution was made to Members of £3,273,051.
-The balance generated through this profit was used to repay the capital element of the bank borrowings.
+The LLP has produced a profit available to Members of £32,186,065.
+Part of this profit was used to repay the capital element of the debt borrowings.

-The LLP has met all of the bank loan repayments on time and in full.
-In addition, as required by the loan agreement, the LLP has laid aside cash as Debt Service Reserve and Maintenance Reserve.
+The LLP has met all of the debt loan repayments on time and in full.
+In addition, LLP has laid aside cash as required by the new loan agreement.